thundergolfer/ai-enablement-stack/README.md

 <img src="./ai-enablement-stack.png" width="100%" alt="AI Enablement Stack" />

-Welcome to our AI Enablement Stack.
+Welcome to AI Enablement Stack mapping.
-We structured the list into layers based on their functionality in the AI development ecosystem:
+The list is structured into layers based on their functionality in the agentic AI development ecosystem:

 **Agent Consumer Layer**: The interface layer where AI agents interact with users and systems.
 This includes standalone autonomous agents, assistive tools that enhance human capabilities, and specialized agents built for specific tasks.
 It's where AI capabilities are packaged into practical, user-facing applications.